Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob/README.md

 ### Uploading a blob from `File`

-Upload a file to a blob using BlockClient generated from BlobContainerClient.
+Upload a file to a blob using BlobClient generated from BlobContainerClient.

 ```java